 Cause The fungi Monilinia fructicola and M. laxa can incite both a blossom blight, a twig and branch dieback, and a fruit rot of several Prunus spp. including many ornamental and fruit trees.
 Fungi survive year to year on infected twigs, branches, old flower parts, or mummified fruit.
 Conidia are produced on infected plant debris in the tree when the temperature is above 40°F. A small, mushroom-like structure (apothecium) can be produced on fruit that drops to the ground.
 Wind and rain blow spores (conidia and ascospores) to healthy blossoms in spring to begin the infection process during wet weather.
 Infection does not occur below 50°F and will occur for M. laxa above 55°F. Flowers can be blighted any time floral tissue is exposed but are most susceptible at full bloom.
 More spores can be produced on this tissue, initiating several more disease cycles during the spring.
 Under severe conditions, non-flowering shoots or leaves can be infected directly.

 Some infections may be symptomless until fruit begins to ripen.
 The risk of these latent infections is highest from bloom through pit hardening, declines to a low risk at embryo growth then begins to increase as fruit ripen.
 Ripening fruit are highly susceptible to infection, and more disease cycles can occur near harvest.
 Peach, nectarine, and prune fruit that fall to the ground due to lack of pollination, thinning, or overripeness can significantly increase inoculum and the amount of fruit rot at harvest.
 Fruit infected in the orchard may not show symptoms until it is in storage or transit.
 High nitrogen fertilization also is associated with increased levels of brown rot.

 Both fruiting and ornamental cherries, peaches, nectarines, prunes, plums, almonds, and apricots are susceptible.
-Pome fruit can be susceptible under high disease pressure years.
+Pome fruit, including quince, can be susceptible under high disease pressure years.
 The disease is more of a problem west of the Cascade Range.
 Surveys of eastern Washington packinghouses during 2000 and 2001 found very little brown rot on peaches and nectarines.